 1879: In Charleston, Rabbi David Levy presided over the wedding of Julian C. Levin and Lulie Bringloe, the eldest daughter of Captain Samuel G. Bringloe.

-1880: An article published today about Benjamin Disraeli, that begins with “Lord Beaconsfield steps down and at his advanced age it is not probable that he will ever again hold the reins of power” traced the career of the British statesman that began fifty-four years ago with the publication of “Vivian Gray” and includes such highlights as the maneuvering which brought the Suez Canal under British control.”
+1880: An article about Benjamin Disraeli published today, that begins with “Lord Beaconsfield steps down and at his advanced age it is not probable that he will ever again hold the reins of power” traces the career of the British statesman that began fifty-four years ago with the publication of “Vivian Gray” and includes such highlights as the maneuvering which brought the Suez Canal under British control.”
 The article included the following, “Of Semitic origin, his ideas, methods, and sentiments bore an Oriental stamp.”
 His father may have taken Disraeli to the baptismal font, but he was still “a Jew” to many of his contemporaries.

 1881: A large number of Jews have arrived in Cincinnati for the upcoming dedication of a new building at the Hebrew Union College.

 1881: Samuel Alatri, the Italian politician who led the Jewish Community of Rome, delivered "Discorso Pronunziato nella Scuola del Tempio” today.

 1882: A conference designed to provide aid to the Jews of Russia was held today in Berlin.
 There were representatives from several different countries including the United States and Great Britain which was represented by Sr. Juilan Goldsmid and Dr. Herrman Adler.
 In making plans for the future, the conference assigned the Americans the responsibility for finding employment for Russian immigrants going to the United States.
 The Germans and British were given responsibility for raising additional funds.